School-aged Immunisations

 Vaccinations offered

-If your child has a health condition that puts them at higher risk of serious complications from flu, flu vaccination can also be accessed via the GP surgery this includes those in Years 10 and 11.
+If your child has a health condition that puts them at higher risk of serious complications from flu, vaccination can also be accessed via the GP surgery.

-This vaccination programme is in place to help protect your child against flu.
+The vaccination programme is in place to protect your child against flu.
+It also helps to protect more vulnerable family and friends by preventing its spread.

 HPV (Human Papilloma Virus)

-If you would like more details, please visit the nhs.uk website where you can find information about the HPV, the vaccine and any expected side effects that may occur afterwards.
+If you would like more details, please visit the HPV vaccine – NHS (www.nhs.uk) and from the universal HPV immunisation programme (publishing.service.gov.uk) where you can find information about the disease, vaccine and any expected side effects that may occur afterwards.

 Tetanus, Diphtheria and Polio (Td/IPV) and Meningitis ACWY